-Why Your Website Is Probably Serving Errors to Your Customers Right Now: The Case for Digital Governance
+Why Your Website Is Probably Serving Errors Right Now

 A Web Content Management (WCM) platform or a Content Management System (CMS) is designed to let users publish and manage website content with speed and ease.
 A good WCM solution works incredibly well at this.
 But where it fails is at ensuring the quality and consistency of that content.

 To engage with consumers, global companies have built digital experiences on multiple platforms in multiple markets.
 However, they've found that maintaining a consistent brand experience across all those touchpoints, catching errors and guaranteeing compliance with laws and regulations exceeds the capabilities of their WCM.

 That's because WCM platforms aren't designed for the job of locating and fixing the very failures they've helped create.

 Your policies and standards aren't being enforced